brandonxiang/mpa-pwa/README.md

-# mpa-ssr
+# mpa-pwa

-A template for vue project with mpa and ssr
+A template for vue project with mpa and pwa.